Learn about US financial aid , Pūtea āwhina a Amerika

-As a student from the United States at Massey, you're likely to qualify for federal loans from the US government.
+As a student from the United States at Massey University, you're likely to qualify for federal loans from the US government.

 Explore financial aid on Federal Student Aid

-You apply directly to the US Government for federal aid and, if you qualify, we award and process your financial aid.
-Each institution has a different financial aid process although some areas are the same.
+You apply directly to the US Government for federal aid and, if you qualify, Massey awards and processes your financial aid entitlement.
+Each institution has a different financial aid process, although some parts are the same.

-We use the information on your Free Application for Federal Student Aid (FAFSA) form to help us work out:
+Massey uses the information on your Free Application for Federal Student Aid (FAFSA) form to work out:

 Read how financial aid is calculated